After School Program

 The Quest Afterschool Program offers an opportunity for campers to continue their progress and structure from the Summer Program throughout the school year.
 With the strains of homework and other activities, Quest provides a time for children to strengthen the critical skills associated with emotional and social intelligence.

 Quest’s Afterschool Program consists of three 10-week sessions each school year.
-Children and adolescents attend the afterschool program once a week from 3:30 – 5:30 p.m. and are grouped based on age and ability.
+Children and adolescents attend the afterschool program once a week for two hours (from 3:30 – 5:30 p.m.) and are grouped based on age and ability.

 The Afterschool Program employs the Quest System, and includes an activity hour to work with the campers in a naturalistic environment and an hour of small-group therapy to focus on individual goals and group dynamics.
 Campers participate in a field trip once every ten-week session.